OpenPj/alfresco-process-services-project-sdk/README.md

   ```

 # Building your Docker container (optional)
- * Put a valid license in `/activiti-app-overlay-docker/src/main/docker/license`
+ * Put a valid APS and Aspose license in `/activiti-app-overlay-docker/src/main/docker/license`
  * Put your logback.xml in `/activiti-app-overlay-war/src/main/webapp/WEB-INF/classes`
  * Put your activiti-app.properties in `/activiti-app-overlay-docker/src/main/docker/properties`